dimitrijejankov/elf-class-reader/README.md

 	( type : int, size : 4)
 ```

-Example code can be seen in main.cc
+Example code can be seen in main.cpp